LOIE FULLER LEGACY

 Fuller’s innovative stagecraft anticipated the birth of cinema and today’s digital and interactive performance technologies.
 In a period when movies were nascent, Fuller made her own “motion pictures” by projecting magic-lantern images onto her swirling costumes.
 Appropriately, the first color films depicted “serpentine” dancers or Loie copycats.

 The cinematic qualities of Fuller’s art enable it translate radiantly to the screen.
 Fuller is the subject of the César-winning feature film The Dancer (dir.
 Stephanie Di Giusto) which premiered at the 2016 Cannes Film Festival.
 Jody Sperling served as creative consultant, choreographer and dance coach for the film.
-Sperling was commissioned to create a major new homage to Fuller, Fractal Memories, utilizing twenty-first-century technologies that is featured in the Fuller documentary Obsessed with Light (2023, directors Sabine Krayenbühl and Zeva Oelbaum) that had its world premiere at the 2023 Rome Film Fest and its US premiere at the 2023 NYC DOC.
+Sperling was commissioned to create a major new homage to Fuller, Fractal Memories, utilizing twenty-first-century technologies that is featured in the Fuller documentary Obsessed with Light (2023, directors Sabine Krayenbühl and Zeva Oelbaum) that is having its theatrical release at the Quad Cinema on December 6, 2024.

 RESOURCES